atmacvit/bincrowd/README.md

     2. Random sampling
 ```

 For a simple visualisation of the procedure you can refer to the folder named [```sampling```](sampling).
-In the same folder, we present a demo on how to include the sampling into any general procedure.
+In the same folder, we present a demo on DM Count network about procedure to include the sampling into any network.

 <br />